 by Heather Mileski, registered dietitian, McMaster Children’s Hospital

-Eggs and Chicken – Hard boil a dozen eggs or roast a batch of chicken breasts to provide protein for the week.
+Hard boil a dozen eggs or make a batch of bean salad to provide protein for the week.

 It is also important to pay attention to your kids’ digestive health

 Constipation?
 Add more fibre

 Reflux or bloating?
 Cut back on high-fat and processed foods

 Digestive issues can suggest a larger underlying problem.
 If your child has ongoing digestive problems, talk to your family doctor.